mrdbourke/zero-to-mastery-ml/communicating-your-work.md

-# How to Think About Communicating and Sharing Your Work
+# Communicating and Sharing Your Work as a Data Scientist/Machine Learning Engineer

 This article is nearly 3000 words long but you can summarise it in 3.